chrisaugu/StuckWanYah/README.md

 # StuckWanYah
 ## My version of Facemash.
 Let's get down to the history.
 What is Facemash?
-Facemash is a website that puts two random pictures of people together and lets you vote for who's hotter based on their looks.
+[Facemash](http://en.wikipedia.org/wiki/Facemash) was a website that puts two random pictures of people together and lets you vote for who's hotter based on their looks.
 Initially created by Facebook founder, Mark Zuckerberg for rating girls.
 The whole site was set up in one night and receives huge traffic which led to 22000 hits and eventually crash the howard network.

-This is my hands-on project to get started in modern web technologies.

-As you may know, Zuckerberg once created a website which compare girl with other girls when he was still a student at Harvard.
-The website was called **Facemash**, unfortunately the website was closed due to people privacy being violated.

-The purpose of this project was to recreate **Facemash** minus the girl and stuff so all we have is the website and the algorithm.

-I've seen a lot of recreation of Facemash, but most of them is in PHP and other language, I created this one with fully static web technology and use Firebase as a the database.
+**StuckWanYah** is a PNG revamp version of Facemash; a Howard version of hotornot.com website created by [Mark Zuckerberg(http://en.wikipedia.org/wiki/Mark_Zuckerberg) for rating Howard students based on their looks back in 2003.
+The entire website was set up in one night, a span of eight hours near midnight to be specific.
+By morning, the site had accumulated a total of 22,000 hits which led to his suspension over violation of copyright, privacy, and breaching of Howard network security.
+The photos were programmatically scraped from the online facebooks of the nine houses at Harvard, starting with the Kirkland house.
+The site was later permanently taken down over the weekend.

+Unlike Facemash, StuckWanYah lets user vote his/her Facebook friends based on their hotness ("Stuckwanness").
+The user login with Facebook and all his/her friends are retrieved from Facebook and stored on StuckWanYah's own database.
+Later two friends are randomly picked and the photos are put up next to each other letting user vote which one is hotter ("Stuck wan").
+User has the option to be voted and not to be voted, he/she can block his/her own photo if he/she does not want to play the game.

-## What is StuckWanYah?
+## What is StuckWanYah, "Stuck Wan Yah, Stak wan yah or stak wan"?
 StuckWanYah ["Stak Wan Yah"] or "Stuck Wan"  is a pun used used explicitly for .
 StuckWanYah is a pun for ‘stak wan’ [tok pisin].
 The word has subtle meanings…

-This is a rewrite of [ecto / mugshot-wars](https://github.com/ecto/mugshot-wars) using MongoDB instead of Reddis and Jade templates instead of EJS.
-The script uses the [elo rating algorithm](https://en.wikipedia.org/wiki/Elo_rating_system) to compute relative value of comparison.
-The original version of the type of app goes back to Mark Zuckerberg's Facemash which was the predecessor to Facebook.

-If you don't understand what is Facemash.
-Please read: [http://en.wikipedia.org/wiki/Facemash](http://en.wikipedia.org/wiki/Facemash)
+We all know what it means in the context of our daily conversations, but I'm just gonna sum it up for you.
+"Stak wan yah" or "stak wan" [in tok pisin] is a pun that has subtle meanings.
+It is not known exactly when it was first coined up but was first used in the song "Narawan"; a 2016 single released from a collaboration between PNG's well-known artists 5-STAR, Jaro Local and Dr Doxx.
+From the hit-song the meaning of the term refers to someone that has major effect on your life say you are fatuated with them.
+It's stuck on your mind.

+Thus it explicitly used as an adjectival phrase to refer to a person's looks. "stack wan yah".

 > According to The Harvard Crimson, Facemash "used photos compiled from the online facebooks of nine Houses, placing two next to each other at a time and asking users to choose the 'hotter' person".

 ```
- sSSSS TTTTTTT U    U  cCCC K  K ww           ww
+ sSSSS TTTTTTT U    U  cCCC K  K ww           ww     A     Nn    N
-S        TT    U    U C     K K  ww           ww
+S        TT    U    U C     K K  ww           wW    a a    NNN   N
- sSSs    TT    U    U C     Kk    ww    W    ww
+ sSSs    TT    U    U C     Kk    ww    W    ww    aaaaa   N  N  N
-    S    TT    U    U C     K K    ww  w w  ww
+    S    TT    U    U C     K K    ww  w w  ww    aa   aa  N   NNN
-SSSs     TT     uUUu   cCCC K  K    wWw   wWw
+SSSs     TT     uUUu   cCCC K  K    wWw   wWw    aa     aa N   Nnn
 ```
 # Hello
 ## Hello